Protect & treat your trees

-A special insecticide is injected directly into the base of the tree where it is then distributed throughout the living parts of the tree to kill EAB larvae. > Details about EAB
+A special insecticide is injected directly into the soil around the tree or sprayed on the bark.
+From there, it is distributed throughout the living parts of the tree to kill EAB larvae. > Details about EAB

 When a soil test shows that the soil on your property is lacking in specific nutrients or is outside the optimum pH level, fertilization can help fix the problem.

 Deep Root Fertilization

 A custom blend of nutrients is injected into the soil in the tree's root zone where it can more easily take up the nutrients it needs.
 Soil injection also prevents problems from fertilizer runoff.